jbou-nahra/semgroup5/use cases md/use-case-26.md

 ### Goal in Context

-As a *data analyst* I want the *to produce a report on the population of the world* so that *I can support the survey and census reporting of the organisation.*
+As a *data analyst* I want  *to produce a report on the population of the world* so that *I can support the survey and census reporting of the organisation.*

 ### Scope